Find Dental Assistant Schools and Program Reviews.

 How do I find dental assistant programs near me?

-Check out our state by state guides for detailed information on schools, state requirements, job outlook, salaries and more:
+Check out our state by state guides for detailed information on schools, state requirements, employment opportunities outlook, salaries and more:

 Calling Tomorrow’s Dental Hygienists

 Looking for a career in Dental Hygiene?
 We now offer dedicated information for tomorrow’s dental hygienists.
-Get information on state requirements, salaries, job outlook and full school listings here.
+Get information on state requirements, salaries, employment outlook and full school listings here.

 Dental assistants are members of a dental team who perform a variety of technical, inter-personal and office management-related tasks.
-A dental assistant career is often varied and flexible, with excellent employment prospects.
+A career in this field is often varied and flexible, with excellent employment prospects.
+See our salary guide.

 Education and Certification

-Dental assisting programs are usually certificate programs that take between nine and eleven months to complete.
+Dental assisting programs are usually certificate level courses of study that take between nine and eleven months to complete.
 Some locations offer accelerated programs that may be completed in an even shorter time, while other locations have online or part-time education programs to accommodate the needs of as many students as possible.
 There are approximately 270 programs across the country accredited by the Commission on Dental Accreditation (CODA).
+You’ll find them all on this site, either searching by state or by going directly to city pages, such as those for Atlanta, Minneapolis, Indianapolis, Las Vegas, Wichita, Portland, Louisville, Boston, or Baltimore.

-Not all states require graduation from an accredited program or national certification in order to work as a dental assistant, although some duties that dental assistants routinely perform may not be open to them without these qualifications.
-However, many states do require dental assistants to meet these qualifications, and others ask for state-specific registration or licensing before an individual may work as a dental assistant in that state.
+Not all states require graduation from an accredited program or national certification in order to work, although some duties that dental assistants routinely perform may not be open to them without these qualifications.
+However, many states do require you to meet these qualifications, and others ask for state-specific registration or licensing before an individual may work in that state.

 There are four regulated tasks that some dental assistants perform if individual state regulations permit.
 These tasks are coronal polishing (removing soft tooth deposits), sealant application (painting a thin, plastic substance on teeth to help prevent cavities), fluoride application and topical anesthetic application (to numb areas for surgical procedures).